anvikavas/sampleStudent/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project
+This project started with developing simple a system that assists visually-impaired indaviduals in nagivating a space.
+It alerts the user of objects within a 70cm radius with either haptic or auditive feedback: a vibrating motor or buzzer.
+The circuit also has a 5mm red LED to make the

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**